 Table 2: Inhibition of C. rotundus and Inhibition of T. latifolia.

-Antibiotics standards are most e9ective against bacteria compared to T. latifolia and C. rotundus.
+Antibiotics standards are most effective against bacteria compared to T. latifolia and C. rotundus.
 However, C. rotundus has shown maximum growth inhibition against Bacillus substilis with an inhibition of 8 at 10% concentration unlike the standard antibiotics and T. latifolia.
-Ue antibacterial activity index of C. rotundus extract ranged from 0.38 (in Pseudomonas aeruginosa with CeIriaxone) to
+The antibacterial activity index of C. rotundus extract ranged from 0.38 (in Pseudomonas aeruginosa with CeIriaxone) to

 0.76 (in Candida albicans with Norfloacin) and of T. latifolia extract ranged from 0.6 (in Escherichia coli with CeIriaxone) to 0.80 (in Staphylococcus aureus with Nalidixic acid).
-Standard antibiotics such as Gentamicin, Norfloacin and ceIriaxone have shown maximum growth inhibition against Pseudomonas aeruginosa and all are ine9ective against Bacillus substilis.
+Standard antibiotics such as Gentamicin, Norfloacin and ceIriaxone have shown maximum growth inhibition against Pseudomonas aeruginosa and all are ineffective against Bacillus substilis.